Thiird/Thiird.github.io/src/blogs/2.embedded_systems_intro/text.md

 - <span tt="SAM_computer">the guidance system of a surface to air missile</span>

 <h2 id="why-embedded">1.1 Why <em>'embedded'</em>?</h2>
-The result of the embedded engineer's work is the electronic system, which can't be handed to the customer as it is, it first needs to be integrated, e.g. embedded, in some kind of enclosure, hence the term embedded system.
+The result of the engineer's work is the electronic system, which can't be handed to the customer as it is, it first needs to be integrated, e.g. embedded, in some kind of enclosure, hence the term embedded system.

-Sometimes the enclosure is made of plastic, like for a desktop mouse, sometimes it's metal, like for the surface to air missile.
+For a desktop mouse, the enclosure is made of plastic, and for a surface to air missile the enclouse is made of metal.

 <h1 id="how-is-it-made">2.
 How is it made</h1>

-An embedded system is made of three main components:
+An embedded system is made of three main elements:

-- <strong>Hardware</strong>: The physical electronic components—circuits, chips, sensors, and actuators that make up the system
+- <strong>Hardware</strong>: The electronics, like chips, buttons and actuators.
-- <strong>Firmware</strong>: Low-level code that runs directly on the hardware, controlling it at the most fundamental level
+- <strong>Firmware</strong>: Low-level code running on the ES hardware, controlling its delicate basic functionalities
-- <strong>Software</strong>: Higher-level code that runs on top of an operating system, handling complex logic and user interfaces
+- <strong>Software</strong>: Higher-level code that runs on or communicates with the ES to implement extra functionalities

 These three layers work together to create a functioning embedded system.
 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.